tomwhite/cdk-examples/dataset-staging/README.md

 Keep in mind that this example uses a day-long partitions to keep the finished data in staging (yesterday) separate from the currently appended data (today), but a different partition scheme could be used instead.

-## To do

-* Staging to persistent in parallel - this requires a crunch parquet sink.